vincepr/rs_tcp/README.md

 ```

 ### the datastream beeing transmitted

+#### Sequence Numbers
+- every byte of data send over a TCP connection has a sequence number.
+So every byte can/must be acknowledged.
+- if we acknowledge say byte 1111, we signal we received every previous byte before 1111 aswell.
+- sequence space is finite (`2^32 byte = 4.3 GB`) so it will wrap arround. (need to modulo it etc.)

 **The send-sequence needs the following info (check rfc for all values):**

 - SND.UNA - whate we have sent, but what has not been acknowledged.